Algorithms for Deciding the Safety of States in Fully Observable Non-deterministic Problems: Technical Report: Algorithms

 \section{Algorithms}

-We briefly explain \TarjanSafe~(JEA) and demonstrate that it has worst-case exponential runtime \wrt the state-space, but a good best-case that reflects its strong performance in practice.
+We first explain \TarjanSafe~(JEA) and prove that it has a worst-case exponential runtime \wrt the state-space, but a good best-case that reflects its strong performance in practice.
 Then, we show \optVI, an algorithm that solves state-avoiding tasks in linear time, but has a worse best-case that makes it impractical.
 Finally, we introduce a Policy Iteration algorithm and prove that it combines a polynomial worst case with the same best case as \TarjanSafe.
-We use the notation \(m = |\A|\), \(n = |\Ss|\), \(b = \max_{\s \in \Ss, \ac \in \A(\s)} |\mathcal{T}(\s,\ac)|\) denotes a bound on the branching factor of non-determinism, and \(\p_{\text{min-safe}}\) is a safe policy with a minimal policy graph.
+We use the notation \(m = |\A|\), \(n = |\Ss|\), \(b = \max_{\s \in \Ss, \ac \in \A(\s)} |\mathcal{T}(\s,\ac)|\) denotes a bound on the branching factor of non-determinism, and \(\p_{\text{min-safe}}\) is a safe policy with a minimal number of states in its policy graph.
 We assume that \(\A(\s) \neq \emptyset\) for each state, so \(m \geq n\).
 Our complexity results are summarised in \cref{tab:algo-complexities}.
-We restrict the best-case runtime analyses to tasks where a safe policy exists; if no safe policy exists then all the algorithms we consider can be implemented with an early stop, so that in the best case the algorithms terminate in one or two steps, i.e., \(O(1)\).
+We restrict the best-case runtime analyses to tasks where a safe policy exists; if no safe policy exists then all the algorithms we consider can be implemented with an early stop, in which case they terminate in one or two steps, i.e., \(O(1)\).

 \TarjanSafe is JEA's algorithm for finding FOND state-avoiding policies. \short{ It is a DFS with a labelling mechanism for states that have been proven safe or unsafe, and it detects SCCs similarly to Tarjan's algorithm~\cite{Tarjan1972}. } \report{ It is a DFS with a labelling mechanism for states that have been proven safe or unsafe, and it has a mechanism for detecting SCCs in its candidate policy using the stack and lowlink indices from Tarjan's algorithm~\cite{Tarjan1972}, hence the name \TarjanSafe.
 We present pseudocode for the algorithm in \cref{alg:tarjansafe}.\footnote{JEA present a more general algorithm where a \textit{safety radius} \(r\) can be specified, for us \(r = \infty\).
 Also, we assume our state-avoiding formulation.
 Our presentation has been simplified accordingly.} } \TarjanSafe's DFS is defined recursively: in its recursive cases, \TarjanSafe iterates over \(\ac \in \A(\s)\) and calls itself on the successor states \(\transit(\s,\ac)\), then it either marks \s as unsafe if all these actions lead to unsafe states, or otherwise the algorithm assumes that \s is safe and proceeds.
 Additionally, \TarjanSafe detects SCCs and marks the SCC's root as safe if the SCC contains no unsafe states.
 Then, the recursion stops at \s without making further recursive calls in the following cases: \short{ \red{(TODO: fix with update from report)} \begin{enumerate*}[label=(\arabic*), itemjoin=\, , ref=\arabic*] \item \s is a fail state (\(\s \in \failStates\)); \item \s is marked as unsafe; \item \s is a goal state (not relevant in our setting); \item \s is marked as safe; \item all actions in \(\A(\s)\) are unsafe; \item \s is the root of an SCC with only safe states. \end{enumerate*} For details, we refer the reader to JEA.
 We motivate \TarjanSafe's practical effectiveness with its best-case runtime and show that its worst case is exponential. }